cortexproject/cortex/docs/blocks-storage/store-gateway.md

     # CLI flag: -blocks-storage.bucket-store.sync-dir
     [sync_dir: <string> | default = "tsdb-sync"]

-    # How frequently scan the bucket to look for changes (new blocks shipped by
+    # How frequently scan the bucket - or fetch the bucket index (if enabled) -
+    # to look for changes (new blocks shipped by ingesters and blocks removed by
-    # ingesters and blocks removed by retention or compaction).
+    # retention or compaction).
 0 disables it.
     # CLI flag: -blocks-storage.bucket-store.sync-interval
     [sync_interval: <duration> | default = 5m]